tronprotocol/pm/SR Meetings/SR Meeting 06.md

   At last, there are some small changes compared to the older version.

   * **Optimize Gradle compilation parameters**

-    The JVM minimum heap is increased to 1Gb so it is enough to compile smoothly, improving the compiling stability
+    The JVM minimum heap is increased to 1Gb so it is enough to compile smoothly, improving the compiling stability.
   * **Optimize node conditional stop function**

     Only one condition can be set and applied now for the conditional stop function so that to avoid condition conflict and make the function work.
   * **Delete code related to database v1**

     Since Database v2 prevails over v1 comprehensively, there would be no need to keep v1, the code is removed from Java-tron now.
   * **Optimize Java-tron log output**

     LevelDB and RocksDB log is included in the TRON log node, to make it easier to maintain and troubleshoot for developers.
   * **Make snapshot flush configurable**

     Make the number of the snapshot when flush configurable, improving data query efficiency.
-It used to be set to 500, which consumes time when flushing, not it can be set from 1 to 500, so you may make it fit your system performance
+It used to be set to 500, which consumes time when flushing, not it can be set from 1 to 500, so you may make it fit your system performance.
   * **Toolkit.jar Integration**

     ‘DBConvert.jar’ and ‘LiteFullNodeTool.jar’ are integrated into the Toolkit.jar.
 The former is to convert LevelDB data to RocksDB format.
 And the latter is used to carve FullNode data into LiteFullNode data.

 ## Discussion